 Because of the DC 325’s versatility, how she is suited to her mission depends upon where her owners are coming from -- and where they are going.

-Someone stepping down from a 40' inboard-powered express fisherman or even from a 50' to 60' convertible battlewagon, will find the DC 325 quite similar in function from midships aft.
+from a 40' inboard-powered express fisherman or even from a 50' to 60' convertible battlewagon, will find the DC 325 quite similar in function from midships aft.
 While her fighting cockpit is not 15' to 17' wide, it is every bit as deep and fishing amenities are just as handy.
 Could a fighting chair be mounted here?
 Not without some factory or aftermarket modifications, but the DC 325 wasn't really designed for that.
 But she can certainly provide everything else needed right out of the box for big game anglers.

 Most important to this caliber of angler will probably be the quality of the build, and it is here that the DC 325 should fit the bill for this constituency which is used to getting the best when they buy something of this magnitude.

-For those stepping up, the extra LOA, beam and twin outboards greatly increase offshore ability.
+, the extra LOA, beam and twin outboards greatly increase offshore ability.
 The boat's added cockpit seating plus bow seating and removable tables means the boat can be used for cocktail parties and picnics with a huge crowd of people operating in two venues -- fore and aft.
 With the standard refrigerator and optional grill, the DC 325 can be a popular place for cookouts for family and friends.

 Options to Consider